 Calendar of Monthly Tech Talks

 CTTC Chair Elizabeth Zakelj and her committee members are developing the following group of monthly Illinois Chapter technology talk topics for 2020-21.
-All presentations are planned as webinars as members continue to follow social distancing for the remaining pandemic.
-Mark these dates on your calendar and watch for more details about each topic as the times draw nearer.
+All presentations are planned as webinars as members opt for virtual gatherings while the pandemic remains.
+Mark these dates on your calendar and watch for more details about each topic as the dates draw nearer.
 We hope you will participate in several of the late-afternoon webinars.